-Command-line syntax -P-verbose<=true | false>
+-P-verbose<=true | false>

-Command-line example -P-verbose
+-P-verbose

-Properties file syntax profile.verbose<=true | false>
+profile.verbose<=true | false>

-Properties file example profile.verbose
+profile.verbose

 Customizer Harness Options for Connections

 This section describes connection options supported by the customizer harness.
 These are used as follows:

 - The Oracle customizer uses database connections only for column definitions.
 If you do not enable the Oracle customizer optcols option, then there is no need to set the customizer harness user, password, url, and driver options. - The SQLCheckerCustomizer, a specialized customizer that performs semantics-checking on profiles, uses the customizer harness user, password, url, and driver settings for online checking.